 - Stroll the streets

 The Campanile di San Marco (St. Mark’s Campanile) stands at 325 feet tall and towers over the Piazza San Marco.
-Built in the 12th century this tower is believed to have once served as a watchtower for the city.
+Built during the 12th century this tower is believed to have once served as a watchtower for the city.
 On the top of this tower is the iconic Gabriel weathervane that shows the direction of the wind flying over the lagoon and piazza.
 To get a fantastic view of the piazza, you can climb up to the top of this tower.
 While you’re up here you’ll be able to see some of the original bells that once rang out when it first opened.

 Tip: Book your skip the line ticket in advance to avoid the long queues.

 A short walk away from St. Mark’s Campanile is the historic St. Mark’s Basilica.
 This incredible cathedral was first built back in the 9th century and has gone through various renovations throughout the centuries.
-Serving as Venice’s official cathedral since 1807, this building is designed with stunning domes, carved marble, and mosaics, some of which feature 24-carat gold encrusted into them.
-As you walk around the interior of the cathedral you’ll be able to view beautiful frescos, artifacts, and the Cupola of the Prophets which is St. Mark’s tomb.
-While it’s free to enter, if you want to see certain artifacts, like the dazzling Pala d’Oro (a golden altar with rare gems carved into it) you’ll have to pay.
+Serving as Venice’s official cathedral since 1807, this building is designed with stunning domes, carved marble, and mosaics, some of which feature 24-carat gold-encrusted into them.
+As you walk around the interior of the cathedral you’ll be able to view beautiful frescos, artefacts, and the Cupola of the Prophets which is St. Mark’s tomb.
+While it’s free to enter, if you want to see certain artefacts, like the dazzling Pala d’Oro (a golden altar with rare gems carved into it) you’ll have to pay.

 Tip: To avoid the long queues book a skip the line guided tour to St Mark’s Cathedral and its treasures.

 3. STROLL THROUGH THE PIAZZA SAN MARCO